realworldocaml/book/book/gadts/README.md

 This is a pretty confusing and unhelpful error message.
 The real problem is that `eval` is trying to use *polymorphic recursion*, which is to say that it's a recursive function that tries to call itself at a different type.
-In particular, the calls to `eval` within `eval` can be for expressions of different type.
+In particular, `eval` will want to call itself on various sub-expressions, and those sub-expressions can have different types, e.g., the condition of an `If` is of type `bool`, even if the overall `If` expression is of type `int`.

 Polymorphic recursion in OCaml can be enabled with a type annotation that makes the type explicitly polymorphic, which is how we got to this form:

 ```ocaml env=main